 Welcome to Friday Fun on Day 5 of the online Bible study for Christmas Peace for Busy Moms.
-Today’s topic is Peaceful Actions, and we have a giveaway winner and a special holiday recipe!
+Today’s topic is Peaceful Actions, and we have a special holiday recipe!

 Let’s look at this quote from the book:

 Before you write your shopping lists, plan your parties, and prep your recipes, will you think carefully about how to be a peacemaker this Christmas?